The Pro (comics): Plot

 Later editions feature an additional eight-page story entitled "The Pro Vs. The Ho" in which the Pro squares off with a 12-armed prostitute.
 In the story, the Ho receives powers in much the same way that the Pro does via the alien "Viewer" that orbits the Earth in a cloaked ship.
 Because the Pro has superpowers, she is able to perform sex acts using superspeed.
 The problem arises when several of the Johns complain that by the time they relax enough to enjoy themselves, their "job" is over.
 The Ho then appears and confronts the Pro, who knocks her into the river and eventually saves her from drowning.
 Subsequently the two women get to know one another.
 The Ho explains that she never wanted superhuman powers, and all she ever wanted to do was work with small animals as a veterinarian.
 The Pro resolves to take the Ho to animal husbandry facility where she uses all 12 of her arms to "service" the animals for breeding.

 Sequel

 A sequel story, titled "The Pro: Back in Business," written by Jimmy Palmiotti and Amanda Conner, with art by Amanda Conner and coloring by Paul Mounts, was released in the sixth issue of Image!
 30th Anniversary Anthology.

+The short story takes place 20 years after the original series and opens with cosmonauts discovering the Pro floating in space, unconscious, but alive.
+The President informs the Saint of her return, causing him to panic and tell the Lady that he broke his promise to the Pro in that he turned her son into one of them.
 It ends with a "To Be Continued" message, but as of January 2023, the form any continuation will take has not yet been announced.